 Christ Church Green is a large open space with a rather enclosed aspect; very pleasant as an open space, inundated with tree species, which often form colonnades of trees within the space, flanking pathways, and lined at the edges of the green.
 Along with the fencing around the green, this gives it the feeling of enclosure that is absent at George Green.
-The green has a strong relationship with Christ Church, providing it's enjoyable, village setting; and, as stated above, Christ Church Green dominates the surrounding streets and the overall setting within the vicinity.
+4Christ Church sits at the northern end of the Green within its own enclosed gardens, carefully maintained and enhanced in recent years.
+The larger Green beyond the gardens has a strong relationship with Christ Church, providing it's enjoyable, village setting; and, as stated above, Christ Church Green dominates the surrounding streets and the overall setting within the vicinity.
 To the south of the green is a children's play area, offering a small park land experience, but Christ Church Green is not necessarily an open space well disposed to ball games, as George Green might be.
 This is a more sedate, serene open space, with its own relationships of views and biodiversity, added to its relationship with the surrounding roads.
 It is the most influential open space in the village in terms of its impact on the overall setting and character of village.